0xPolygon/polygon-docs/docs/pos/architecture/heimdall_v2/chain-management.md

 One can run the following query commands from the chainmanager module :

-* `params` - Fetch the parameters associated to chainmanager module.
+* `params` - Fetch the parameters associated with the chainmanager module.

 ### CLI commands